ucrcsedept/course-support/VSCode-Debugging-Part-2/VSCodeDebuggingPart2.md

    cout << "Factorial of " << input << ": " << answer << endl;
 }
 ```

+Place your breakpoint at line 14, which is `cin >> input;`.
+Run your debugger on this program, and input a number greater than 5 so we can really see the depth of the program.

+> Note: If you "step in" and the debugger ends up opening another file, that means you have stepped into the function defined by the C++ standard library.
+There's no need to waste time in there, so whenever you end up in that place, just step out.

+Keep stepping in so you stop when `n == 1`, in other words, when we get down to the base case.
+You could set a watch expression to do this.
+This will help us see how recursion works.
+Notice that when you get to the base case, `n` is the only variable that isn't a junk value.
+This is because recursive algorithms *divide* the problem until it cannot get any smaller (base case), then *conquer* the problem by solving the base case and progressively solving the bigger subproblems until it gets back to the original problem.
+This is the *divide* portion, as we have gotten down to the base case of `n == 1`.

+Lets see the recursive function solve the problem.
+Now that we are at the base case, we can start working up to the original problem, which was whatever you input.
+Keep stepping in; you should notice that the variables `answer` and `recursiveCall` are being assigned the proper values.
+As you step through the program, keep an eye on the call stack.Notice the value of `recursiveCall` is simply being assigned the value of `answer` in the next recursive call you step into.
+This is because the variable `recursiveCall` is going to be assigned the returned value of the current recursive call (as seen on line 7 of the program), and we use that value to calcluate the next value.
+We just have to wait until the smaller subproblems get calculated first until we can evaluate the original problem.

+It may be helpful to think of recursion this way: imagine you are sitting in a dark theatre, and you want to know what row number you are sitting in, but you cannot see the row numbers.
+You ask the person in front of you what row number they are sitting in, because your row number will be their row number + 1.
+However, it is too dark for them to see as well, so they ask the person in front of them as well, and this chain keeps going.
+It stops when we get to row 1, since that person has nobody in front of them, so they know for a fact they are in row 1.
+The person in row 1 tells the person behind them that they are in row 1, so the person behind row 1 knows they are in row 2 now, and they tell the person behind them what row they are in now, up until it gets back to the original person who asked.

+The chain of people asking the person in front of them what row they are in can be considered the divide portion of recursion, the person who was in row 1 can be considered the base case, and the chain going backwards can be considering the conquer portion.

 ## Examples of Common Errors using Recursion